Seeding with Costly Network Information: Proofs other mathematical details

-Next note that some edges may have been queried (reported to the surveyor), but not appear in $\mathcal{E}_T$.
-This can happen for an edge $e$ in a copy $\mathcal{G}_{\rho,\epsilon}^{(i)}$ as follows: Such an edge would have been reported by a newly probed node $\nu$ to an already probed node $u$.
-Since this edge has already got its one chance of appearing in $\mathcal{G}_{\rho,\epsilon}^{(i)}$ when $u$ was being probed, it is discarded after being reported as an edge by $\nu$ --- see step (2-b) of the PROBE algorithm.
+Note that during the construction of $\mathcal{G}^{(i)}_{\rho,\tau}$, if the revealed neighbor ($\nu_{\iota}$) in step $10$ of the PROBE algorithm is previously probed, then the following ``if statement'' in step $11$ prevents the queried edge from being added to $\mathcal{G}^{(i)}_{\rho,\tau}$.
+Such edges are queried but not added to $\mathcal{G}^{(i)}_{\rho,\tau}$ because they have already got their chance of appearing in $\mathcal{G}^{(i)}_{\rho,\tau}$ once (during the probing of $\nu_{\iota}$).
 We can bound the number of such edges in each copy as follows.
-Let $A^{(i)}_e$ be the indicator variable for the event that both nodes incident to edge $e$ are probed; let $B^{(i)}_e$ be the indicator that edge $e$ is reported (i.e., queried) on its second chance, i.e. when the second of the two nodes incident to $e$ is probed.
-Finally, let $C^{(i)}_{e}$ be the indicator that edge $e$ is reported when the second of its two incident nodes is probed, conditioned on both of its incident nodes being probed (i.e., $B^{(i)}_e$ conditioned on $A^{(i)}_e = 1$).
-The edges $e$ for which $B^{(i)}_e = 1$, are those which are queried but do not appear in $\mathcal{G}^{(i)}_{\rho,\epsilon}$.
-In \eqref{eq:visible_edge_query_bound} we bound the total number of edges belonging to $\mathcal{E}_T$, i.e. the edges that are queried and appear in one or more of the $T$ copies.
+Let $A^{(i)}_e$ be the indicator variable for the event that both nodes incident to edge $e$ are probed; let $B^{(i)}_e$ be the indicator that edge $e$ is queried on its second chance, i.e., when the second of the two nodes incident to $e$ is probed.
+Finally, let $C^{(i)}_{e}$ be the indicator that edge $e$ is queried when the second of its two incident nodes is probed, conditioned on both of its incident nodes being probed (i.e., $B^{(i)}_e$ conditioned on $A^{(i)}_e = 1$).
+The edges $e$ for which $B^{(i)}_e = 1$, are those which are queried but do not appear in $\mathcal{G}^{(i)}_{\rho,\tau}$.
+In \eqref{eq:visible_edge_query_bound} we bound the total number of edges belonging to $\mathcal{E}_T$, i.e., the edges that are queried and appear in one or more of the $T$ subsampled graphs.
 Our next goal is to provide a complementary bound on $\sum_{i}\sum_{e}B^{(i)}_e$, thus controlling the total number of edge queries.